 - a) the function is exercisable in relation to the persons of at least 18 years of age: - b) the function is exercisable in relation to care or treatment provided by health professionals for the purposes of the health care services listed at numbers 1-6 in the list below: and - c) the function is exercisable in relation to the health services listed in this part 2A - 1.
-Accident and Emergency services provided in a hospital. - 2.
-Inpatient hospital services relating to the following branches of medicine- - (a) general medicine; - (b) geriatric medicine; - (c) rehabilitation medicine; - (d) respiratory medicine; and - (e) Psychiatry of learning disability. - 3.
-Palliative care services provided in a hospital. - 4.
-Inpatient hospital services provided by General Medical Practitioners. - 5.
-Services provided in a hospital in relation to an addiction or dependence on any substance.
+Accident and emergency services provided in a hospital. - 2.
+Inpatient hospital services relating to the following branches of medicine- - (a) general medicine;

-^{(&}lt;sup>22) S.S.I.
+^{(&}lt;sup>21) S.S.I.
 2004/115.

-- 6. Mental health services provided in a hospital, except secure forensic mental health services. - 7.
+- (b) geriatric medicine; - (c) rehabilitation medicine; - (d) respiratory medicine; and - (e) psychiatry of learning disability. - 3.
+Palliative care services provided in a hospital. - 4.
+Inpatient hospital services provided by general medical practitioners. - 5.
+Services provided in a hospital in relation to an addiction or dependence on any substance. - 6.
+Mental health services provided in a hospital, except secure forensic mental health services. - 7.
 District nursing services. - 8.
 Services provided outwith a hospital in relation to an addiction or dependence on any substance. - 9.
 Services provided by allied health professionals in an outpatient department, clinic, or outwith a hospital. - 10.
 The public dental service. - 11.
-Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(23). - 12.
-General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(24). - 13.
-Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(25). - 14.
-Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978(26). - 15.
-Services providing primary medical services to patients during the out-of-hours period. - 16.
-Services provided outwith a hospital in relation to geriatric medicine. - 17.
-Palliative care services provided outwith a hospital. - 18.
-Community learning disability services. - 19.
-Mental health services provided outwith a hospital. - 20.
-Continence services provided outwith a hospital. - 21.
-Kidney dialysis services provided outwith a hospital. - 22.
-Services provided by health professionals that aim to promote public health.
+Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(22). - 12.
+General dental services provided under arrangements made in pursuance of section 25 of the National Health (Scotland) Act 1978(23). - 13.
+Ophthalmic services provided under arrangements made in pursuance of section 17AA or section 26 of the National Health Service (Scotland) Act 1978(24). - 14.
+Pharmaceutical services and additional pharmaceutical services provided under arrangements made in pursuance of sections 27 and 27A of the National Health Service (Scotland) Act 1978(25).

-(23) Section 2C was inserted by the Primary Medical Services (Scotland) Act 2004 (asp 1), section 1(2) and relevantly amended by the National Health Service Reform (Scotland) Act 2004 (asp 7), schedule 1, and the Tobacco and Primary Medical Services (Scotland) Act 2010 (asp 3), section 37.
+(22) Section 2C was inserted by the Primary Medical Services (Scotland) Act 2004 (asp 1), section 1(2) and relevantly amended by the National Health Service Reform (Scotland) Act 2004 (asp 7), schedule 1, and the Tobacco and Primary Medical Services (Scotland) Act 2010 (asp 3), section 37.

-(24) Section 25 was relevantly amended by the Smoking, Health and Social Care (Scotland) Act 2005 (asp 13), section 15.
+(23) Section 25 was relevantly amended by the Smoking, Health and Social Care (Scotland) Act 2005 (asp 13), section 15.

-(25) Section 17AA was inserted by the National Health Service (Primary Care) Act 1997 (c.46), section 31(2) and relevantly amended by the Smoking, Health and Social Care (Scotland) Act 2005 (asp 13), section 25.
+(24) Section 17AA was inserted by the National Health Service (Primary Care) Act 1997 (c.46), section 31(2) and relevantly amended by the Smoking, Health and Social Care (Scotland) Act 2005 (asp 13), section 25.
 Section 26 was relevantly amended by the Health and Social Security Act 1984 (c.48), Schedule 1, and the Smoking, Health and Social Care (Scotland) Act 2005 (asp 13) section 13.

-(26) Section 27 was relevantly amended by the Health Services Act 1990 (c.53), section 20; the National Health Service and Community Care Act 1990 (c.19), Schedule 9; the Medicinal Products: Prescription by Nurses etc. Act 1992 (c.28), section 3; the National Health Service and Community Care Act 1997 (c.46), Schedule 2 and the Health and Social Care Act 2001 (c.15), section 44.
+(25) Section 27 was relevantly amended by the Health Services Act 1990 (c.53), section 20; the National Health Service and Community Care Act 1990 (c.19), Schedule 9; the Medicinal Products: Prescription by Nurses etc. Act 1992 (c.28), section 3; the National Health Service and Community Care Act 1997 (c.46), Schedule 2 and the Health and Social Care Act 2001 (c.15), section 44.